 Creating and Editing a Recordset

-In Certify, recordsets are files that contain data values used in data-driven testing.
-Using recordsets during process execution allows you to use the same process to input or verify different data.
+In Certify, recordsets contain data values used in data-driven testing.
+Using recordsets during process execution allows you to input or verify different data using the same process.
 As the certification process moves through the critical business processes, the data values change to reflect the varying state of the underlying application data.

 To create or edit a recordset: